Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Introduction

-In this study, we exploit the quantum STT mechanism as a means to entangle two {\em distant} FM layers of a nonequilibrium SV device that is within reach of current nanofabrication capabilities (depicted in Fig.~\ref{fig:fig1}).
-The quantum STT is driven by a {\em spin-unpolarized} electronic current pulse that is injected into the NM and plays the role of an entanglement mediator.~As the pulse travels through the device, it first becomes (partially) spin-polarized by interacting with the polarizing FM layer (FM$_p$) and then, after traversing the spacer, it eventually exchanges spin angular momentum via quantum STT with the analyzing FM layer (FM$_a$).~As required by general theorems~\cite{Marletto2017,Hall2018}, the mediating pulse must be intrinsically quantum-mechanical, which assumes a sufficiently low working temperature~\cite{Zholud2017} and requires that decoherence mechanisms affecting the charge-spin dynamics are suppressed during its traveling time across the entire device.~Under these conditions, we predict that both FM layers will become mutually entangled over time, to a degree that can be easily controlled by parameters such as the magnitude and duration of injected current pulse.~Furthermore, during the device operation, the FM$_p \cup$FM$_a \cup$FM$_a \cup$FM$_a$ subsystem at finite temperature.
-In this case, the von Neumann entropies and MI are nonzero in equilibrium (for $t \le 0$) even for separable (unentangled) mixed thermal state in Eq.~\eqref{eq:initialdmfinitet}, so we recompute only the MLN [red dotted line in Fig.~\ref{fig:fig3}(d)] at finite temperature \mbox{$T=100$ K} since such quantity remains zero at $t=0$ [Fig.~\ref{fig:fig3}(d)].
-The thermal fluctuations of the localized spins are seen to postpone~\cite{Mondal2021} the onset of nonzero MLN to later times [dotted red line in Fig.~\ref{fig:fig3}(d)] when compared to MLN at zero temperature [solid red line in Fig.~\ref{fig:fig3}(d)], in addition to leading to the expected supression of MLN compared to the $T=0$ case.
+Here, we exploit the quantum STT mechanism as a means to entangle two {\em distant} FM layers of a nonequilibrium SV device that is achievable by modern techniques of nanofabrication (depicted in Fig.~\ref{fig:fig1}).
+The quantum STT is driven by a {\em spin-unpolarized} electronic current pulse that is injected into the NM and plays the role of an entanglement mediator.~As the pulse travels through the device, it first becomes (partially) spin-polarized by interacting with the polarizing FM layer (FM$_p$) and then, after traversing the spacer, it eventually exchanges spin angular momentum via quantum STT with the analyzing FM layer (FM$_a$).~As required by general theorems~\cite{Marletto2017,Hall2018}, the mediating pulse must be intrinsically quantum mechanical, which assumes a sufficiently low working temperature~\cite{Zholud2017} and requires that decoherence mechanisms affecting the charge-spin dynamics are suppressed during its traveling time across the entire device.~Under these conditions, we predict that both FM layers will become mutually entangled over time, to a degree that can be easily controlled by parameters such as the magnitude and duration of injected current pulse.~Furthermore, as the device operates, the FM$_p \cup$FM$_a$ subsystem will become a mixed entangled one in the course of time evolution (Figs.~\ref{fig:fig3}-\ref{fig:fig3size}).
+That is, it will be described by a reduced density matrix which is {\em not} expressible as a convex combination of direct product states